ibm-cloud-docs/transit-gateway/add-prefix-filters.md

 1. From your browser, open the [{{site.data.keyword.cloud_notm}} console](/login){: external} and log in to your account.
 1. Select the Menu icon ![Menu icon](../../icons/icon_hamburger.svg) from the upper left, then click **Interconnectivity**.
-1. Click **Transit Gateway** from the left navigation pane to show the Transit Gateway page.
+1. Click **Transit Gateway** from the left navigation window to show the Transit Gateway page.
-1. From the Transit Gateway page, click the name of the the gateway where you want to add prefix filters.
+1. From the Transit Gateway page, click the name of the gateway where you want to add prefix filters.
 1. From the gateway's details page, click **Add connection**.
 1. Enter the following information: